Mr. James Burtch

 James E. Burtch was nominated by Diane Burtch.

 Jim moved to Grayling at the age of six and attended the Frederic, Feldhauser and Grayling schools.
 While in high school, he was a member of the band and the track, basketball and baseball teams.
 He earned 11 letters and was captain of the basketball team his junior and senior years.
-He was named to the all-conference second team his sophomore year and the all-conference first team his junior and senior years and was elected captain his senior year.
+He was named to the all-conference second team his sophomore year and the all-conference first team his junior and senior years, and he was elected captain his senior year.
 He was also named to the all-state team his senior year, and that year he broke the record for most points scored in a high school career.

 After graduation in 1953, he attended Michigan State University on an academic tuition scholarship and was a walk-on member of the MSU basketball team his freshman year.
 In his sophomore year at MSU, he was a member of the cross-country team and later became its manager.
 His team won the 1955 Big Ten and NCAA championships.